About the college

 There is a gym and a squash court on the main college site and the college's playing fields are only a short distance away.
 There are college teams in major sports including cricket, dancesport, football, hockey, rugby and tennis.
-The college has a successful boat club with its own boathouse on the main stretch of the river.
+Trinity has a successful boat club with its own boathouse on the main stretch of the river.

-The college's drama group, the Trinity Players, puts on several performances ever year, including a summer play on the college lawns.
+The college's drama group, the Trinity Players, puts on several performances every year, including a summer play on the college lawns.
 The society caters for a wide range of dramatic interests, both on stage and behind the scenes.

 Facilities for students with disabilities

-The Trinity Middle Common Room (MCR) has a large communal social area on the main College site and another in North Oxford.
+The Trinity Middle Common Room (MCR) has a large communal social area on the main college site and another in North Oxford.

-The MCR community meets once a week to coffee and cake.
+The MCR community meets once a week for coffee and cake.
 Each year the MCR selects a committee, which organises a number of social events.
 The committee also oversees the information exchange between the college and the graduate students, and they provide an independent, student-run welfare and support system for Trinity graduate students.

 This college accepts graduate students for the following courses: